leaningtech/duetto-llvm/docs/CodingStandards.rst

 (e.g. the naming convention).
 This is because they are relatively new, and a lot of code was written before they were put in place.
-Our long term goal is for the entire codebase to follow the convention, but we explicitly *do not* want patches that do large-scale reformating of existing code.
+Our long term goal is for the entire codebase to follow the convention, but we explicitly *do not* want patches that do large-scale reformatting of existing code.
 On the other hand, it is reasonable to rename the methods of a class if you're about to change it in some other way.
-Just do the reformating as a separate commit from the functionality change.
+Just do the reformatting as a separate commit from the functionality change.

 The ultimate goal of these guidelines is the increase readability and